z-wenlin/gpdb/gpMgmt/bin/el8_migrate_locale/README.md

 Example usage:

-$ python upgrade_el8_locale_check.py precheck-index --out index.out
+$ python el8_migrate_locale.py precheck-index --out index.out
-2023-10-18 11:04:13,944 - INFO - There are 2 catalog indexes that needs reindex when doing in-place upgrade from EL7->EL8.
+2023-10-18 11:04:13,944 - INFO - There are 2 catalog indexes that needs reindex when doing OS upgrade from EL7->EL8.
-2023-10-18 11:04:14,001 - INFO - There are 7 user indexes in database test that needs reindex when doing in-place upgrade from EL7->EL8.
+2023-10-18 11:04:14,001 - INFO - There are 7 user indexes in database test that needs reindex when doing OS upgrade from EL7->EL8.

 $ cat index.out
 -- DB name:  postgres